Raphaelf98/stereo_testbed/README.md

 ```
 rosrun stereo_testbed skeleton
 ```
+(Notice: Best results are achieved by placing the observed continuum robot behind a uni-colored background)

 Calculated three dimensional backbone points are published under the SkeletonPoints topic.

 ### parametricCurveFitting node
-Inside the parametricCurveFitting node functionality for ordering and approximating backbone points provided by the SkeletonPoints topic.
+Inside the parametricCurveFitting node, functionality for ordering and approximating backbone points provided by the SkeletonPoints topic is given.
-At the current state the node is adjusted for single execution and therefore it will use the current backbone points published by the skeleton node.
+At the current state, the node is adjusted for single execution and therefore it will use the current backbone points published by the skeleton node.
 Points are sorted with the help of Dijkstra's algorithm and approximated by a third degree B-spline.
 Notice that the source for the Dijstra sort is given by the point with the lowest X-coordinate.
 ```
 rosrun stereo_testbed parametricCurveFitting.py